 Samia is deeply indebted to her Gurus, Padma Shri Vidushi Sumitra Guha (India) and Shri Tapan Kanti Baidya (Bangladesh) for the decades of apprenticeship she has received in Hindustani (North Indian) Classical Vocal Music and its related genres.
 They have generously imparted the depth of their knowledge in the beautiful, ancient “Guru-Shishya Parampara”, an oral tradition passed on through the centuries from one generation of Grandmasters to the next generation of apprentices.

-2000 till current: Samia is one of the senior most disciple of Padma Shri Vidushi Sumitra Guha, one of India’s premier Hindustani classical vocalists of the Kirana Gharana.
+2000 till current: Samia is a senior disciple of Padma Shri Vidushi Sumitra Guha, one of India’s premier Hindustani classical vocalists of the Kirana Gharana.
 Her apprenticeship (talim) includes Khayal and Bhajans (devotional compositions in a wide range of Indian languages i.e. Sanskrit, Hindi and Gujarati).

 Samia believes in the lifelong relationship with her Gurus and that learning never ends.
 To her credit, Samia has used her foundation in Hindustani Classical music, while maintaining her central focus in Khayal, to enrich and enhance the renditions of other traditional genres such as Nazrul Sangeet and compositions of Lalon Shah which are embedded in the cultural threads of South Asia, as well as African and other forms of New Age music.
 The depth of Hindustani music in general, and the nuances of the Kirana Gharana has allowed Samia to bring her own interpretations and innovations to these varied genres of music.